Many businesses are unaware of the issues which affect them if they don’t cater to the needs of their colour blind customers and employees.

 Want to know more?

-The Health and Safety Executive have produced guides for employers wishing to ascertain whether colour vision is critical or significant to the tasks they require their employees to undertake and the HSE can also advise employers how to ensure their premises are suitably coded to permit colour blind employees to work in a safe environment.
+The Health and Safety Executive have produced guides for employers needing to ascertain whether colour vision is critical or significant to the tasks they require their employees to undertake, The HSE can also advise employers how to ensure their premises are suitably coded to permit colour blind employees to work in a safe environment.
 See www.hse.gov.uk